What is Tokaj and what happens there?

 What else should I be mindful of before visiting Tokaj?

-The service sector in the wine region — hotels, restaurants, stores and the like — is not as developed as what you might be used to.
+The service sector in the wine region — hotels, restaurants, stores and the like — is not as advanced as what you might be used to.
 The villages in Tokaj are small, with up to a couple of thousand residents in each, and as night falls, the streets become eerily quiet.
 But don’t despair.
 I recommend many tried-and-tested wineries, restaurants, hotels, and activities, and also remember that a sense of discovery can be part of the fun of traveling.